Joe Orton: Crimes and punishment

 A lack of serious work led them to amuse themselves with pranks and hoaxes.
-Orton created the second self Edna Welthorpe, an elderly theatre snob, whom he later revived to stir controversy over his plays.
-Orton chose the name as an allusion to Terence Rattigan's archetypal playgoer Aunt Edna.
+Orton created the second self "Edna Welthorpe", an elderly theatre snob, whom he later revived to stir controversy over his plays.
+Orton chose the name as an allusion to Terence Rattigan's archetypal playgoer "Aunt Edna".

 From January 1959, Orton and Halliwell began surreptitiously to remove books from several local public libraries and modify the cover art or the blurbs before returning them.
-A volume of poems by John Betjeman was returned to the library with a new dust jacket featuring a photograph of a nearly naked, heavily tattooed middle-aged man.
+A volume of poems by Sir John Betjeman was returned to the library with a new dust jacket featuring a photograph of a nearly naked, heavily tattooed middle-aged man.
 The couple decorated their flat with many of the prints.
-They were discovered and prosecuted in May 1962.
-They were found guilty on five counts of theft and malicious damage, admitted damaging more than 70 books, and were sentenced to prison for six months (released September 1962) and fined £262.
+They were discovered and prosecuted.
+On 30 April 1962 they pleaded guilty to two joint charges of theft, the first relating to 36 books taken from Islington Public Library in Essex Road, and the second to 36 books taken from a branch of the same library in Holloway Road.
+At a further hearing in May 1962 they pleaded guilty to further joint charges of theft and criminal damage, and were sentenced to prison for six months, with fines of £2 each.
 The incident was reported in the Daily Mirror as "Gorilla in the Roses", illustrated with the altered Collins Guide to Roses by Bertram Park.

 Orton and Halliwell felt that the sentence was unduly harsh "because we were queers".
 Prison was a crucial formative experience; the isolation from Halliwell allowed Orton to break free of him creatively; and he saw what he considered the corruption, priggishness, and double standards of a purportedly liberal country.
 As Orton put it: "It affected my attitude towards society.
 Before I had been vaguely conscious of something rotten somewhere, prison crystallised this.
 The old whore society really lifted up her skirts and the stench was pretty foul....
 Being in the nick brought detachment to my writing.
 I wasn't involved any more.
 And suddenly it worked."
 The book covers Orton and Halliwell vandalised have since become a valued part of the Islington Local History Centre collection.
 Some are exhibited in the Islington Museum.

 A collection of the book covers is available online.